nodejs/node/doc/api/process.md

 A `TypeError` is thrown if `warning` is anything other than a string or `Error` object.

-Note that while process warnings use `Error` objects, the process warning mechanism is **not** a replacement for normal error handling mechanisms.
+While process warnings use `Error` objects, the process warning mechanism is **not** a replacement for normal error handling mechanisms.

 The following additional handling is implemented if the warning `type` is